tainacan/tainacan-wiki/dev/custom-templates.md

 # Custom Templates

-When using Tainacan plugin with your custom theme enabled, you'll have access to any of [Tainacan pages](tainacan-pages.md) such as Items, Collections and Taxonomy Term Items in the same way that WordPress displays any **custom post_type**.
-An Item's list, for example, shall have *thumbnail*, *title* and *description* in the same appearance that your blog posts, without featuring a *Collection banner*, *filters list* or the *advanced search* that is offered by [Tainacan Interface](https://wordpress.org/themes/tainacan-interface).
+When using Tainacan plugin with your custom theme enabled, you'll have access to all of [Tainacan pages](tainacan-pages.md) such as Items, Collections and Taxonomy Term Items in the same way that WordPress displays any custom **post_type**.
+An Item's list, for example, shall have *thumbnail*, *title* and *description* with the same appearance that your blog posts, without featuring a *Collection banner*, *filters list* or the *advanced search* that is offered by themes such as [Tainacan Interface](https://wordpress.org/themes/tainacan-interface).

 Here is an example of an item list in a [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/) of [TwentyTwenty](https://wordpress.org/themes/twentytwenty/):

 ![Items list, single item page, and term items list pages on TwentyTwenty theme.](/_assets/images/creating-compatible-themes-1.gif)

 It looks like a blog, right?
-You can also see the Item single page, which is pretty much like any post, showing the *thumbnail*, *document* and then *metadata*.
+You can also see the Item single page, which is pretty much like any post, displaying the *thumbnail*, *document* and then *metadata*.

 ## Create your files for the templates

-The WordPress way of changing this is by creating custom templates.
-To put it simply, you need `.php` equivalent files to the ones that Tainacan plugin registers by default:
+The *WordPress way* of changing this is by creating **custom templates**.
+To put it simply, you need `.php` files equivalent to the ones that Tainacan plugin registers by default:

 * `/tainacan/archive-items.php` - Lists Collection Items
 * `/tainacan/archive-repository.php` - Lists Repository Items (all items from all collections)